 Similar to many other glacier-fed lakes in Banff National Park, Peyto Lake is a brilliant blue during the summer months.
 This is a natural phenomenon found in many glacier lakes as the glaciers grind rock down into the rock flour, carried downstream into the lake.
 This rock flour then refracts the light and gives off a vivid blue or teal color.

 Peyto Lake is named after Bill Peyto, an early guide in the park back in the early 1900s.
-Peyto Lake sits at 1880m in elevation in the Candian Rockies.
-It’s fed by the Peyto glacier and has a max depth of around 90m.
+Peyto Lake sits at an elevation of 1880 meters in the Canadian Rockies.
+It’s fed by the Peyto Glacier and has a max depth of around 90m.

 Directions to Peyto Lake Lookout And Bow Summit